NotEnoughAuth/NotEnoughAuth/README.md

 - 👀 I’m interested in doing random projects on my free time!
 - 🌱 I’m currently learning Everything under the sun.
 - 💞️ I’m looking to collaborate on Robotics stuff so just ask
-- 📫 How to reach me: <strong>opryga@opprototyping.com
+- 📫 How to reach me: <strong>opryga@opprototyping.com (nvm totally dosent work gotta set up my email server)

 <!---
 Owen-Pryga/Owen-Pryga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.